tzickel/chunkedbuffer/README.md

 At the bottom of the document there are technical notes for those who want to understand the inner-workings of this library.

-## Roadmap
-- [ ] API Finalization
-- [ ] Choose license
-- [ ] Resolve all TODO in code
-- [ ] More test coverage
-- [ ] A pure python version for PyPy
-- [ ] Support for holding generic bytes like objects inside the buffer for optimizing APIs such as scatter I/O

 ## Installing
 For now you can install this via this github repository by pip installing or adding to your requirements.txt file: